 9. Side-Swept Box Braids

-Side swept hairstyles have a super sexy and romantic appeal.
-To get your braids to stay put, use large bobby pins to set in place.
+Side-swept hairstyles have a super sexy and romantic appeal.
+To get your braids to stay put, use large bobby pins to set them in place.

 10. Top Knot